krmckone/personal-website/_posts/2020-03-07-KramdownNotes.md

 3. Number three
 4. Number four

-Notice how the numbers specificed are arbitrary; kramdown handles the proper numbering in numbered lists automatically.
+Notice how the numbers specified are arbitrary; kramdown handles the proper numbering in numbered lists automatically.
 Kramdown does not allow markers of unordered and ordered lists to be mixed.
-That is, kramdown uses the first marker type to specify the list and that type is the type of the list (either explicity ordered or unordered).
+That is, kramdown uses the first marker type to specify the list and that type is the type of the list (either explicitly ordered or unordered).
 So the above syntax generates one unordered list and one ordered list separately.

 The first list marker can be indented up to the three spaces.
 The column of the first non-whitespace character following the list marker is the indentation level required for the rest of the lines pertaining to the content of that list item.
 When no such character exists, standard indentation is four spaces or one tab character.
 Line wrapping allows lines of any indentation to directly follow a line of indentation.
 It is always the case though that a list item ends when a another list marker is encountered.
-Whitepsace is stripped off from the content of the list element all content of the list element is interpereted as block-level content.
+Whitespace is stripped off from the content of the list element all content of the list element is interpreted as block-level content.
 Then similarly to blockquote, any block element may be a list element.
 Any list markers which follow may be indented three spaces or the same number of spaces of the most recent list element minus one.
 The smaller number takes precedence.

 Avoid using different indentations for the same level of list elements as it hurts readability and meaning.
 Vanilla markdown allows indentation of the marker itself.
 However, this behavior is undefined in particular.
 Markdown additionally uses a finite number of spaces and tabs to give lines indentation in a list element.